Moody's cuts Nokia to "junk" on fears of cash burn

-Equities analysts also cut their price targets on Nokia stock on fears the company would continue losing market share to Apple, Google and Samsung Electronics.
+Equities analysts also cut their price targets on Nokia stock on fears the company would continue losing market share to Apple (AAPL.O), Google (GOOG.O) and Samsung Electronics (005930.KS).

 Moody's is the third ratings agency to relegate Nokia to non-investment grade status, which means many institutional investors such as pension funds will not buy its bonds.
 S&P and Fitch made similar moves in April.